 To the Police: 131 444

-Where the City receives a noise complaint, Environmental Health Officers will initially make contact with the alleged offender and inform them of the situation and requirements of the legislation.
+Where the City receives a noise complaint, we will contact the alleged offender, inform them of the situation and requirements under the legislation.
 Usually this is sufficient to resolve most situations as quite often the offender was not aware they were creating a problem or were not aware of the legislation.

-However if the problem continues further action may be needed.
-In order to take further action it may be necessary to take sound level measurements.
+After receiving the completed log sheets an Environmental Health Officer may need to take further action and take sound level measurements.
 Under the Regulations these are required to be taken from the property receiving the noise and not the property generating the noise.

 If the noise is found to be excessive, further action will be taken which in some cases can include but is not limited to issuing an infringement ($250 for first offence and $500 for each subsequent offence), seizing the offending equipment or undertaking legal action.
 It should also be noted that the owner of a rental property can also be held responsible for offences created by their tenants.